Free nilspaces, double-coset nilspaces, and Gowers norms: Introduction

 \subsection{Outline of the paper}

 \\ Proving Theorem \ref{thm:gpcongrep-intro} occupies most of the efforts in this paper.
 The proof argues by induction on the step of the \textsc{cfr} nilspace $\ns$.
 The induction requires working with a fiber product of $\ns$ with a free $(k-1)$-step nilspace $F_{k-1}$.
 Since this free nilspace is non-compact, this requires us to handle non-compact topological nilspaces.
-We develop some groundwork theory on these \emph{locally-compact Hausdorff} nilspaces (or \textsc{lch} nilspaces) in Section \ref{sec:lch}.
+We develop groundwork theory on these \emph{locally-compact Hausdorff} nilspaces (or \textsc{lch} nilspaces) in Section \ref{sec:lch}.
 In Section \ref{sec:freenilspaces} we focus on the main type of \textsc{lch} nilspaces that we shall need, namely \emph{free nilspaces}, and establish some of their main properties used in later sections.
 Section \ref{sec:split-ext} presents an important ingredient for our proof of Theorem \ref{thm:gpcongrep-intro}.
 This ingredient, Theorem \ref{thm:splitext}, establishes that the fiber-product nilspace in the above-mentioned induction is a split nilspace extension.
-This result seems of intrinsic interest as a non-trivial generalization of classical results on homological algebra in the category of locally-compact abelian groups \cite{Mosk}.
+This result is of independent interest as a non-trivial generalization of classical results on homological algebra in the category of locally-compact abelian groups \cite{Mosk}.
 As a consequence, the fiber-product in question is shown to be nilspace-isomorphic to a product nilspace of the form $F_{k-1}\times\mc{D}_k(\ab_k)$, for some inductively-given $(k-1)$-step free nilspace $F_{k-1}$ and the (compact abelian Lie) structure group $\ab_k$ of $\ns$.
 This is useful because this product nilspace can then be shown to admit a fibration from a $k$-step free nilspace, namely $F:=F_{k-1}\times\mc{D}_k(\ab_k')$ where $\ab_k'$ is an abelian Lie group having a continuous surjective homomorphism onto $\ab_k$.
 Obtaining this fibration from this free nilspace is a major step towards Theorem \ref{thm:gpcongrep-intro}, and is recorded (in greater generality than for \textsc{cfr} nilspaces) in Theorem \ref{thm:lcfr-factor-of-free}.
+Section \ref{sec:gpcongs} introduces the notion of groupable congruence and its main properties, in preparation for Section \ref{sec:groupequivrep}, where the first main result Theorem \ref{thm:gpcongrep-intro} is proved (see Theorem \ref{thm:gpcongrep}).
+In Section \ref{sec:DC}, we first gather the necessary background on double-coset nilspaces (both algebraically and topologically).
+We then prove our second main result, Theorem \ref{thm:cfr=double-coset-intro}, and prove the above-mentioned applications.
+Finally, in Section \ref{sec:cpct-nil} we extend our results to compact (not necessarily finite-rank) nilspaces.